 ARRIVAL

-Students and families must remain outside the building until 7:20 AM.
-Students must arrive between 7:20 AM to 7:45 AM.
-All students will enter the school through Side Entrance by staircase F. Students arriving after 7:45 AM are considered tardy.
+Students and families must remain outside the building until school begins.
+Students must arrive between during the arrival window.
+All students will enter the school through the main entrance.
+Students arriving after their expected arrival time are considered tardy.